miklevin/MikeLev.in/_posts/2024-10-08-putting-it-all-together.md

 arbitrary as the unpacking names them later), and the field names as keys and the field data-types as the dict values.

+## Live on the Fault Line, But Understand The Geology

-Experimential, he says.
+Experimental, he says.
 Ugh!
 Okay, be ready for the API to change, but at least understand it well.
 And even if the API changes on us, we understand the overarching framework, Python, that much better.

+At least all the stuff it's built on is not experimental.
+The experimental part is massaging an API into place to be the most idiomatic Python API for HTML... so you can work ***fast*** as Jeremy likes to use in his project naming conventions.
+So, live on the fault line but understand the geology.

+---

+Enough is enough!
+I am prepared.
+Time to leave Yoda and go off to Dagobah.
+My friends need me.